sight in your firearm

 Stay on Target With Iron Sights and Optics

-When it comes to shooting accuracy, proper sight alignment and a correctly sighted-in firearm are essential.
+When it comes to shooting accuracy and live fire, proper sight alignment and a correctly sighted-in firearm are essential, and this applies for different distances.
 Whether you’re running traditional iron sights or modern optics, knowing how to sight in your firearm ensures consistent performance at the range and in the field.
 Below, our team at Medusa Targets is going to cover how to sight in using both iron sights and optics, discuss common distances for zeroing, and recommend Medusa Targets as the top place to purchase reliable targets for the job.

-Whether you are practicing your marksmanship skills, trying to qualify for something, or something else, sighting in your firearm is crucial.
+Whether you are practicing your marksmanship skills, trying to qualify for something like a law enforcement exam, or something else, sighting in your firearm is crucial.
 Let's dive in.

 Sighting in with Iron Sights

-Iron sights are the foundation of marksmanship for every type of firearm.
-Before adding optics, every shooter should know how to sight in using front and rear sights on their firearm.
+Iron sights are the foundation of marksmanship for every type of firearm, and when you hit the range you want them to be properly sighted in.
+They are the backup for when your optic fails, and if you don't have an optic equipped, they are your lifeline.
+That being said, before adding optics and other attachments like lasers, every shooter should know how to sight in using front and rear sights on their firearm.

-• Set up on a stable rest – Use a bench rest, sandbags, or a shooting rest to minimize movement and stay on target.
+• Set up on a stable rest – Use a bench rest, sandbags, or a shooting rest to minimize movement and stay on target once you have identified what you are trying to hit.

 • Fire a group of shots – Shoot three to five rounds at your target.
 This shows you a consistent point of impact.